GowravTata/Record-Creation---Flask-App/README.md

-If using Docker
+Clone the branch

-The commands are as follows
+Run the commands are as follows

-1. sudo docker build -t recordapp .
+1. docker build -t recordapp .
-2. sudo docker container run -d -p 5000:5000 recordapp
+2. docker-compose up -d

-In your browser Navigate to localhost:5000/docs
+In your browser Navigate to 0.0.0.0:5000/docs

-Note: Currently MongoDB is not containerized, MongoDB has to be present in Local for working of this repository Clone the branch \
-Install the packages in requirements.txt file\
-Run the server \
-Navigate to http://127.0.0.1:5000/docs and everything is self explanatory

 Swagger: